solidpixel/solidpixel.github.io/_posts/2021-02-25-creating_invariant_accumulators.md

 gain.

-The real killer issue for us, where we care about invariance, is that these operations are not precisely specified.
-The result they give isn't consistent across vendors or even CPUs from the same vendor.
+The real killer issue for us, where we care about invariance, is that these operations are not tightly specified.
+The result they give isn't consistent across vendors, or even CPUs from the same vendor.

-Conclusion - don't use, and you probably won't see much performance benefit anyway.
+In general, avoid.
+These instructions are past their prime, and on modern CPUs hardware you don't see any performance benefit anyway.

 Problem 6: Fused operations
 ---------------------------